-What causes Herpes Simplex?
+What is Herpes Simplex?

 Is Herpes Simplex contagious?

-Like most other viruses, Herpes Simplex virus is contagious to people who have never had the infection before.
+Like most other viruses, Herpes Simplex is contagious to people who have never had the infection before.
 Close contact such as kissing is necessary to transmit the infection.

-Genital herpes is usually spread through sexual intercourse and is essentially a disease of adults.
+Genital Herpes is usually spread through sexual intercourse and is essentially a disease of adults.
 It’s also contagious when in the active stages.
-Recurring herpes is not a re-infection, but activation of a virus present in a quiet form in nerve tissue.
+Recurring Herpes is not a re-infection, but activation of a virus present in a quiet form in nerve tissue.

 How is Herpes Simplex treated?